 Our principal activities include the operation of highly complex gas networks.
 As a consequence, there are many factors that influence the financial returns we obtain.
-We consider the following to be our main business drivers:

-Price controls The prices we charge for use of our gas transmission and distribution networks are determined in accordance with regulator-approved price controls in the UK.
+We consider the following to be our main business drivers: Price controls The prices we charge for use of our gas transmission and distribution networks are determined in accordance with regulator-approved price controls in the UK.
 The negotiation of these arrangements has a significant impact on the revenues we obtain from our operations.
 In addition, these arrangements include incentives that permit us to earn additional revenues based on our performance or penalise us if we do not meet various targets.
 The length of these arrangements is significant to us in that they provide stability to our operations and allow us to plan ahead and invest with confidence that we will obtain financial returns.
 In the UK, our price controls typically cover periods of five years.
-Safety and reliability Our ability to operate safely and reliably is very important to us, our employees, our customers, the public and our regulators.
+Safety and Our ability to operate safely and reliably is very reliability important to us, our employees, our customers, the public and our regulators.
 Our financial performance is affected by our performance in these areas.
 Efficiency Our objective, and that of our regulators, is for us to deliver services as efficiently as possible.
 This allows us to limit price increases or to reduce prices to our customers and improve our own financial performance to the benefit of shareholders.
-Capital investment Capital investment is a significant driver for organic growth.
+Capital Capital investment is a significant driver for investment organic growth.
 In our regulated energy networks, the prices we charge include an allowed return for capital investment determined in accordance with our price controls.
 These provide incentives for us to enhance the quality and reach of our networks through capital improvements.
-Acquisitions and disposals We consider disposals where we believe that the price on offer is better than the long-term return we can obtain ourselves or where a business does not fit with our long-term strategy.
-Responsibility Our reputation is important to us.
-Delivering sustainable value depends on the trust and confidence of our stakeholders and this can only be earned by conducting our business in a responsible manner.